Contract Negotiations Updates

 Contract Offer Results

-I have reiterated to HR that our negotiating team is ready and willing to come back to the table and that council 5 has already reached out to the mediator to see if another mediation needs to be scheduled.
+I have reiterated to HR that our negotiating team is ready and willing to come back to the table and that council 5 has already reached out to the mediator to see if another mediation can be scheduled.

 I want you to know that even if you weren't among those to vote for this, we still want you to be a part of the process.
 We will be reaching out in the coming days to discuss next steps.
 We all have to wrap our heads around this as well, but we will be with you and fighting on your behalf every step of the way.